hnnhvwht/summarize-text/README.md

 ## How it works

 When started, the HTTP server loads a pretrained spaCy model that tokenizes documents sent via POST requests.
 The sentences in the document are ranked by the weighted frequencies of their constituent words.
 (This is similar to tf-idf but is limited to one document.)
-A summary is then assembled from the most important sentences and is returned as JSON object.
+A summary is then assembled from the most important sentences and is returned as a JSON object.

 ## Requirements